b4ox172/b4ox172/README.md

 3•Install the Python tool.

-4•Then open the setUp.pyw file, wait 10 seconds, then restart the device.
+4•Then open the setUp.pyw file Passwrod 1 , wait 10 seconds, then restart the device.

 5•Open the game file and enjoy.